dibend/season/README.md

 replacing AAPL.csv with whichever stock you chose.

-The last 2 lines printed will be the best trading days to buy and sell, followed by the ratio of the return.
+The last 2 lines printed will be the best trading days to buy and sell short, followed by the ratio of the return.